 Please note that the archive prices do not typically reflect the current retail prices of the prints.
 If you are interested in a particular print, please visit the Sugimoto68 shop.
 If the print you are looking for is not available, please use the contact form to ask about a particular work.

-Note for collectors seeking any Murakami print edition sold since July 2016: The shipping date for these new prints is unknown.
-Since prints can ship extremely late, it may be six months or even longer before Kaikai Kiki ships.
+Note for collectors seeking any Murakami print edition sold within the last year: The shipping date for new prints typically is unknown.
+Since prints can ship extremely late, it may be six months or even longer before Kaikai Kiki ships any new print releases.
 Take care if you decide to purchase the most recent prints from a 3rd party seller.

 How do I read the archive?